What Is COPD?

 Although these symptoms are the most common, it is not guaranteed that every patient will have every one of them.
-So if you are experiencing any problems you should see your pulmonary doctor to make an accurate diagnosis.
+So if you are experiencing any breathing problems, you should see your pulmonary doctor to make an accurate diagnosis.

-- Doctors also like to refer their patients to a Nutritionist.
-This is because many people who suffer with COPD will lose weight and find it harder to eat and stay at a healthy weight.
-Nutritionists will help set up a¬†diet plan specifically for COPD patients¬†to help keep you healthy.
+- Your doctor may refer you to a nutritionist.
+Many people who suffer with COPD find it harder to eat and stay at a healthy weight.
+Nutritionists will help set up a diet plan specifically for COPD patients to help keep you healthy.

-- In some more severe cases of COPD, sometimes oxygen therapy is prescribed.¬† Medical equipment like oxygen concentrators & oxygen tanks can often times help patients perform daily activities with more ease and also sleep more at nighttime.
+- In some more severe cases of COPD, sometimes oxygen therapy is prescribed.
+Medical equipment like oxygen concentrators and oxygen tanks can oftentimes help patients perform daily activities with more ease and also sleep more at night.

 Read more on the COPD Fact Sheet: